d28b/html-slides/README.md

 ## Slides

-A slide is typically created by writing a few lines of HTML code, or by drawing an SVG file.
+A slide is typically a file with a few lines of HTML code, or a SVG file.
 For for video-only or image-only slides, the skeleton provides predefined HTML code.

-The slide index file `index.build.html` looks as follows:
+The `index.build.html` file contains the title and slide sequence of the presentation:

 ```javascript
 <? import skeleton/presentation.lib.js ?><?